jakobottar/recipes/chocolate-chip-cookies.md

 * 1 cup chocolate chips

 ## Directions
-1. Preheat oven to 350° F
+1. Preheat oven to 350° F.

 2. In a small bowl, mix the flour, baking soda and salt and set aside.

 3. In a large bowl, cream the butter and sugars until light.
 Beat in eggs and vanilla until smooth.
 Gradually add flour mixture until combined.
 Stir into chips.

-4. Cover and refrigerate for 30 minutes.
+4. Cover and refrigerate for a few minutes while you clean up.
+The goal here is just to prevent the dough from getting too soft.
+Don't leave it too long as you still need to be able to scoop it.

 5. Scoop onto a cookie sheet.
+I like to freeze most of the cookie dough after this step, but you should at least let it sit in the fridge for >30 min to fully stiffen.
+This will help the cookies get that perfect shape while still being properly done.

-Bake for 14 min until lightly browned.
+6. Bake for ~14 min until lightly browned on top.
 The cookies will collapse slightly when cooling so err on the side of underbaked.